 To this day I have no idea what I ever did to that girl.

-We all have these stories that have shaped our way of thinking and behaving with some stories are worse than others, if you chose to view them that way.
-For years I was so afraid to BE my big, bold self in fear that I would be judged as a ‘know-it-all, or a bossy bitch’.
+We all have these stories that have shaped our way of thinking and behaving, and some stories are worse than others if you chose to view them that way.
+For years I was so afraid to BE my big, bold self for fear that I would be judged as a ‘know-it-all or a bossy bitch’.

 The internal monologue that being a leader = being a bossy bitch was imprinted on my psyche from a very young age and stopped me from playing full out, some days it still does.